B.A. in International Studies

 A major in international studies for the B.A. degree consists of 44 semester hours, including Inst 101, 110, 111, 421, 422, 431, and three out of the following six: Inst 201, 203, 205, 207, 209, and 221.
 This must include the 200-level course corresponding to the student's regional concentration.
 Students must take 9 hours at the 300 level or above in one geographic region and 9 hours at the 300 level or above in a single thematic concentration, 3 hours in an approved research methods course and 3 hours in a 300-level elective course approved for the major.
 With the exception of certain students who have already studied for periods of a semester or more in their geographic region of concentration, all students must spend at least one semester in an approved study abroad program.
 Students exempt from the study abroad requirement are exempt from the Inst 110 and 111 requirements.

 Students must be admitted into the Croft Institute to pursue the major in international studies.
-High school seniors apply through the University of Mississippi Special Programs and Scholarship Application and current UM students should request a paper application in person from the Croft Institute.
+High school seniors apply through the University of Mississippi Special Programs and Scholarship Application and current UM students should request an application from the Croft Institute.

 The co-founder & CEO of Nisolo, Patrick graduated from the Croft Institute in 2010, where he studied global economics & business, Latin America, and Spanish.
 His experience using business as a force for good has led him across the globe--ranging from Kenya and Uganda to Argentina and Peru.
 Patrick created Nisolo with the vision to push the fashion industry in a more sustainable direction by positioning Nisolo as one of the first footwear and accessories brands to deliver a superior yet ethically produced product to consumers.

 Why international studies at UM?